-English Language Learners to develop English proficiency and graduate college-ready."
+This year, we continued to refine our LCAP development process so that we could best incorporate the diversity of feedback from all educational partners as we develop our actions and services.
+We continued to hear from multiple education partners, inclusive of our families and authorizers, the need to further support our multi-language learners and decrease disproportionate outcomes for our English learner population.
+In response to this ongoing feedback, we will continue with our Goal #4: "Summit provides support that enables English Language Learners to develop English proficiency and graduate college-ready."
 We will continue to monitor, analyze, and invest in our English Language Development (ELD) Designated Instruction block (Action 4.1), alongside stronger integrated support in our curriculum and professional development for teachers of English Learners (Action 4.3 and 4.4).

 Similarly, feedback concerning professional development was very influential, primarily from our staff and faculty.
 Summit continues to be committed to being an Anti-Bias Anti-Racist (ABAR) organization, and over the course of the past school year, Summit faculty and leaders have engaged with developing an ABAR framework for the organization.
 It is critical to us that all of our plans reflect this shared community value.
-Our staff have expressed the need to continue this important work with additional focus throughout the PD cycle for SY 22-23.
+Our staff have expressed the need to continue this important work with additional focus on building capacity and ensuring our ABAR practices are embedded into the program, which will be incorporated throughout the PD cycle for SY 23-24.
 We will emphasize Action 3.8 to ensure all teachers engage in ABAR teaching and mentoring practices, for all employees to continue working on and revising their personal development and knowledge development in this area, and for our school to facilitate additional ABAR experiences for their students and families.
 Teachers will receive regular training and PD on implementing ABAR practices in the classroom, and school leaders will monitor and coach on their effectiveness.

-Goal # Description 1 (Summit Model) All students develop the cognitive skills, content knowledge, habits of success, and sense of purpose necessary to graduate from a four-year college and to be thoughtful, contributing members of society.
+Goal # Description (Summit Model) All students develop the cognitive skills, content knowledge, habits of success, and sense of purpose necessary to graduate from a four-year college and to be thoughtful, contributing members of society.